barryclark/jekyll-now/reading_list.md

   - Leviathan Wakes by James S. A. Corey
   - Caliban's War by James S. A. Corey
   - Abaddon's Gate by James S. A. Corey
+  - Cibola Burn by James S. A. Corey